-For all laying techniques, we recommend that after an area is laid it should not be loaded for a period
+For all laying techniques, we recommend that after an area is laid it should not be loaded for a period of time to enable the bedding layer to strengthen.

 Pedestrian traffic: 2 days

 Vehicle Traffic: 2-3 weeks.

 Cutting

 Ideally it is recommended that cutting be done using a bench saw with a wet diamond blade.
 The stone should be washed immediately after it is cut to avoid cutting paste drying and staining the surface of the product.